jmigpin/editor/README.md

     	open existing session
   -startmaximized
     	maximize window at start
-  -stringscolor int
+  -startterminalemu
+    	open the editor in the current directory with an emulated terminal running -stringscolor int
     	Colorize strings.
 Can be set to 0x1 to not colorize.
 Ex: 0xff0000=red.
   -tabwidth int